shivanichandrasekar12/studio/README.md

-# NomadX_Agency
+# NomadX

-This is a NextJS starter in Firebase Studio, customized as NomadX_Agency.
+This is a NextJS starter in Firebase Studio, customized as NomadX.

 To get started, take a look at src/app/page.tsx.